Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 Breach of a Sexual Harm Prevention Order is triable either way.
 The maximum penalty for conviction on indictment is imprisonment for a term not exceeding five years.

 The Court in R v Beeden [2013] EWCA Crim 63 held that the defendant had to comply with the terms of the order until such time as it was varied.
-It was not mitigation in breach proceedings to argue that the term that was breached was later removed.
+It cannot be mitigation in breach proceedings to argue that the term that was breached was later removed.

-The Prosecutor should ask the police to provide a draft SHPO which should then be checked and amended as necessary by the reviewing lawyer.
-In cases when a defendant is on bail, the prosecutor should request this during the pre-charge review.
-In cases when a defendant is in custody and charged on a threshold test basis, this should be requested as part of the first review.
+The prosecutor should ask the police to provide a draft SHPO which should then be checked and amended as necessary by the reviewing lawyer.
+In cases when a defendant is on bail, the prosecutor should request this draft order during the pre-charge review.
+In cases when a defendant is in custody and charged under the threshold test, the draft should be requested as part of the first review.

-The prosecutor should be in a position to make an application for relevant ancillary orders and to assist the court generally when sentencing.
-In particular, it is important that the prosecutor has regard to the protection of a particular victim or of the wider community.
+The prosecutor should be in a position to make an application for relevant ancillary orders and to assist the court when sentencing.
+In particular, it is important that the prosecutor has regard to the protection of a particular victim and/or the wider community.

 If the court makes a SHPO in respect of an offender who is already subject to such an order, the earlier order ceases to have effect (Section 103C(6)).
-Accordingly, any terms from a pre-existing SHPO that are still relevant and appropriate will have to be included in the application for the new order or they will no longer apply.
+Accordingly, any terms from a pre-existing SHPO that are still relevant and appropriate will have to be specifically included in an application for a new order or they will no longer apply.

 Prosecutors must, both at the charging stage and when preparing the PTPH form, clearly highlight that an offence may attract a SHPO in the event of conviction.
 They should identify that the offence is one to which either Schedule 3 or Schedule 5 applies.

-Advocates must also, where appropriate, draw to the Court’s attention the power to make a SHPO on conviction for an offence to which Schedule 3 or Schedule 5 applies.
-Thereafter, they should assist the court, if required, to determine whether the offender presents a risk that requires the public to be protected and to suggest that an order is required.
-This may be by way of information about previous convictions or cautions, or by drawing attention to particular features of the case under consideration.
+Advocates must also draw to the court’s attention the power to make a SHPO on conviction for an offence to which Schedule 3 or Schedule 5 applies.
+Thereafter, they should assist the court, if required, to determine whether the offender presents a risk from which the public should be protected and should submit whether a SHPO would be appropriate.
+This submission may include highlighting information about the defendant’s previous convictions or cautions and/or drawing attention to particular features of the case.

-The advocate should also assist the court with suggested prohibitions for the SHPO, and have prepared (in conjunction with the police) a draft SHPO in advance of the sentencing hearing.
+The advocate should also assist the court with suggested terms for the SHPO and should have prepared a draft SHPO in advance of the sentencing hearing, following consultation with the police.

-In R v Smith and Others the Court of Appeal considered whether the use of a SOPO was appropriate in conjunction with an indeterminate sentence and concluded: “the usual rule ought to be that an indeterminate sentence needs no SOPO”, the rationale of the Court being that it was wrong in principle to try and assess the risk at the sentencing stage as it would in all likelihood be different from that presenting itself on any eventual release.
+In R v Smith and others, the Court of Appeal considered whether the use of a SOPO was appropriate in conjunction with an indeterminate sentence and concluded: “the usual rule ought to be that an indeterminate sentence needs no SOPO”.
+The rationale of the Court was that it was wrong in principle to try and assess the risk at the sentencing stage as it would in all likelihood be different from any future risk which might exist at the time of release.

-When considering a determinate or extended term, the Court of Appeal acknowledged that, “a SOPO may plainly be necessary”, albeit that the framing of suitable prohibitions may, in the case of a very long sentence, be more meaningful at the point that the offender is about to be released rather than when they are just beginning their sentence.
+When considering a determinate or extended term, the Court of Appeal acknowledged that, “a SOPO may plainly be necessary”, albeit that the framing of suitable prohibitions may, in the case of a very long sentence, be more meaningful when the offender is about to be released rather than when they are just beginning their sentence.

-These principles will also apply in relation to SHPOs.
+These principles also apply in relation to SHPOs.

-It is the responsibility of the CPS to prosecute the offence of Breach of a Sexual Offences Prevention Order, Breach of a Sexual Harm Prevention Order and Breaches of the respective interim orders under section 103I of the Sexual Offences Act 2003, irrespective of how the order was first made.
-Breach proceedings can fail due to discrepancies in the terms of the order as recorded by the court office and the actual order made by the judge in court.
-To avoid this, prosecutors should deliver a written document setting out in draft the proposed order.
-This can then be adopted or amended by the court as appropriate and so reduce the risk of error in translation (R v Pelletier [2012] EWCA Crim 1060)
+It is the responsibility of the CPS to prosecute the offence of Breach of a Sexual Harm Prevention Order and Breach of an Interim SHPO under section 103I of the Sexual Offences Act 2003 or section 354 of the Sentencing Act 2020, irrespective of how the order was first made.
+Only breaches which occurred before 1 December 2020 should be prosecuted under the old legislation.
+Prosecutions for breaches should be alive to the potential for discrepancies between the terms of the order as recorded by the court office and the actual order made by the judge in court.
+To avoid this, prosecutors should upload a copy of the draft order before the hearing.
+This can then be adopted or amended by the court as appropriate and so reduces the risk of error (R v Pelletier [2012] EWCA Crim 1060).

 Variation of a SHPO

-Persons who may apply to vary a SHPO are restricted to the police and the defendant (section 103E).
+Only the police and the defendant may apply to vary a SHPO (section 103E, s350 Sentencing Act 2020).
 The CPS is not authorised to make an application for a variation.
-Where the police require representation this should be through the Force solicitor or equivalent.
+Where the police require legal representation, this should be through their own in-house legal team.

 In R v Terence Hoath [2011] EWCA Crim 274 the Court of Appeal made it clear that powers to vary a SOPO should be exercised only when there was a change of circumstances.
-Where the defendant objects in principle to the terms of a SOPO imposed by the Crown Court the correct approach is an appeal.
-This is a useful point as there has been a tendency for defendants to seek to fundamentally change the terms by way of a variation rather than embarking on an appeal.
+Where the defendant objects in principle to the terms of a SOPO imposed by the Crown Court the correct approach is an appeal, as opposed to a variation.

-The Court of Appeal in Hoath suggested that the CPS might correctly be involved in a variation following close on the heels of the making of the SOPO and involving “particular and unanticipated difficulties arising from the form and/or wording of the order”.
-The Court continued, “those difficulties should be identified promptly (in writing and with particularity) and sent to the prosecuting authority so as to see whether the matter can be put before the Crown Court on an agreed basis and in any event to narrow the area of dispute”.
+The Court of Appeal in Hoath suggested that the CPS might correctly be involved in a variation where it occurred very shortly after the making of the order and involved “particular and unanticipated difficulties arising from the form and/or wording of the order”.
+The Court continued: “those difficulties should be identified promptly (in writing and with particularity) and sent to the prosecuting authority so as to see whether the matter can be put before the Crown Court on an agreed basis and in any event to narrow the area of dispute”.
+This would in reality only happen rarely and in very specific circumstances.

 Appeal against variation or refusal to vary a SHPO